Glencoe’s Award-Winning History Center

 Although the Cottage was designed as a temporary residence, the family lived there for almost three years.
 Many myths surround the construction of this house which has often been called “the Honeymoon Cottage” due to the misconception that it was a wedding present from Sherman Booth to his wife.
 Since the two were married in 1907 and had two young boys by the time the Cottage was built in 1913, the name clearly does not apply.
 The home has also been mistakenly referred to as the “Gardener’s Cottage,” most likely because it was actually built by the Booth’s gardener.

 The house originally stood on property north of Sylvan Road and east of the ravine.
-It was sold in 1916 after the Booths moved into their permanent residence at 265 Sylvan Road and the new owner moved the Cottage to the lot at 239 Franklin Road where it remained until it was moved by the Glencoe Historical Society in July 2020 to Park 7N.
+It was sold in 1916 after the Booths moved into their permanent residence and the new owner moved the Cottage to the lot at 239 Franklin Road where it remained until it was moved by the Glencoe Historical Society in July 2020 to Park 7N which is now known as Ravine Bluffs Park.

 Wright’s original design for the Cottage was a rectangular, flat-roofed one bedroom, one bath bungalow.
 At a nominal 10 feet high, it sat low to the ground, evocative of the Prairie style, and was described as both cozy (or small) and timbered, referring to the board and batten cladding around the entire structure.
 The building permit for the Cottage, dated February 10, 1913, lists the anticipated cost of the all-wood structure at $1,000.
 With 882 square feet of enclosed space, it surely ranks as one of the most economical designs of Wright’s career.
 Rectangular windows reinforced the horizontality of the house, another signature of Wright’s Prairie designs.